Irkliyenko/goit_algo_fp/README.md

 # Algorithms.
 Final Project

+## Problem 2.

+This task involves creating a Pythagoras tree using Python's turtle graphics library.
+The Pythagoras tree, a geometric fractal, is constructed recursively, resulting in an aesthetically pleasing visual pattern.

+I utilized the turtle module for graphical rendering, employing command-line arguments to specify the order (recursion level) and segment size of the tree.
+The draw_pythagoras_tree function, which I implemented, employs recursive logic to draw the tree with branches at specific angles.
+The incorporation of the turtle graphics library streamlines the translation of recursive logic into a visually compelling representation.
+This task serves as an exemplar, showcasing recursion's sophistication and effectiveness in generating intricate patterns with concise code.

 ## Problem 6.

 For this task, I employed two distinct algorithms: a greedy approach and a dynamic programming approach, to address the challenge of selecting food items with the maximum total caloric value within a constrained budget.
 I implemented two functions, greedy_algorithm and dynamic_programming, each designed to maximize the caloric value of a meal within a specified financial limit.